AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 }}

-**Resistances** :: Necrotic, Poison; <!-- Bludgeoning, Piercing, and Slashing from Nonmagical Attacks That Aren't Peachwood -->
+**Resistances** :: Necrotic, Poison <!-- ; Bludgeoning, Piercing, and Slashing from Nonmagical Attacks That Aren't Peachwood -->
 **Immunities**  :: Charmed, Exhaustion, Poisoned **Senses**      :: Blindsight 60 ft., Passive Perception 12
 **Languages**   :: Understands the languages it knew in life but cannot speak them